node-red-contrib-opcua-suite 0.1.5

 opcua-endpoint (Config Node)

 Shared connection configuration.
-All nodes referencing the same endpoint share one TCP connection.
+All nodes referencing the same endpoint share one TCP connection (ref-counted: connected on first node, disconnected when the last node closes).

 | Field | Description |